Distributionally Robust Model Predictive Control with Total Variation Distance: Introduction

 \section{Introduction}

-Model Predictice Control (MPC) is a widely used method for robot motion planning, because it incorporates state and control constraints in a receding horizon fashion~\cite{borrelli2003constrained,fan2021step}.
+Model {Predictive} Control (MPC) is a widely used method for robot motion planning, because it incorporates state and control constraints in a receding horizon fashion~\cite{borrelli2003constrained,fan2021step}.
 There are many ways to incorporate uncertainty in MPC.
 Robust MPC accounts for worst-case disturbances in a set of bounded uncertainties~\cite{bemporad1999robust}.
 This approach is often too conservative, since it does not account for the distribution of the uncertainties.
 Stochastic MPC (SMPC)~\cite{mesbah2016SMPC} minimizes the expected value of a cost function, while respecting a bound on the probability of violating state and control constraints (also called chance constraints).
 Risk-aware MPC methods use coherent risk measures~\cite{dixit2020risksensitive, Sopasakis2019} to account for variations in the underlying distribution of uncertainty.
 This is convenient since one often only has an estimate of the true uncertainty distribution.
 This notion of allowing for variation in the underlying distribution is called distributional robustness.

 Conditional value-at-risk (CVaR) is an important example of a coherent risk measure that has received significant attention in risk-aware MPC.
 In~\cite{singh2018framework}, the authors proposed a Lyapunov condition for risk-sensitive exponential stability in the presence of discretely quantized process noise for a CVaR objective but did not include risk constraints in their formulation.
 Measurement noise and moving obstacles were considered in~\cite{hakobyan2019risk}, wherein the authors devised an MPC-based scheme for path planning with CVaR safety constraints when a reference trajectory is generated by RRT$^*$~\cite{karaman2011sampling} and extended to a Wasserstein distributionally robust formulation in~\cite{hakobyan2020wasserstein}.
-Risk-sensitive obstacle avoidance has been tackled through CVaR control barrier functions in \cite{ahmadi2020cvar} and applied to bipedal robot locomotion.
-Moreover, a method based on stochastic reachability analysis was proposed in~\cite{chapman2019risk} to estimate a CVaR-safe set of initial conditions via the solution to a Markov Decision Process.
+A method based on stochastic reachability analysis was proposed in~\cite{chapman2019risk} to estimate a CVaR-safe set of initial conditions via the solution to a Markov Decision Process.
+Risk-sensitive obstacle avoidance has been tackled through CVaR control barrier functions in \cite{ahmadi2020cvar} and applied to bipedal robot locomotion. {In this setting, discrete, additive process noise was considered because it could be numerically calculated in simulation for a series of walking behaviors.}